Are you spending too much time (and money)

 No more using the “HOPE” marketing strategy.
 (As in hoping what you are doing works.)

-I’d love to see you marketing with intention to get the results you deserve.
+I’d love to see you marketing with the intention to get the results you deserve.

 I find entrepreneurs aren’t using a consistent marketing strategy that operates as a tried-and-true trusted system.